cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 ***Embed Data in the DOM:***

-Another valid strategy would be to embed data directly into the DOM - but do so in a way where this data is **always** present.
-This enables you to query into it.
+Another valid strategy would be to embed data directly into the DOM - but do so in a way where this data is **always** present and queryable.
 It would have to be present 100% of the time, else this would not work.

 ```js
 cy.get('html').should('have.attr', 'data-campaign').then((campaign) => {